Boostedd/Boostedd/README.md

-- 👋 Hi, I’m @Boostedd
+- 💀 Hi, I’m @Boostedd
-- 👀 I code HTML, JS, CSS, JAVA, C# and other shit
+- 👀 I code Node, React, CSS, Java, C#, and i use firebase for auth cause its better than some trash insecure auth made by 8 year old markus 💀💀💀💀💀
-- 🌱 I’m currently learning MongoDB and more java
+- 🌱 I’m currently learning nothing cause i know everything already 💀💀💀
 - 💞️ I’m looking to collaborate on ur mum
-- 📫 Reach me by discord: Boosted Bruv#2871 (This might have changed)
+- 📫 Reach me by discord: Boosted#6969 (This might have changed)

 <!---
 Boostedd/Boostedd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.